jknack/handlebars.java/README.md

  * Helpers are type-safe.
  * Handlebars.java is thread-safe.

+## Differences between Handlebars.js and Handlebars.java
+ * Paths aren't support in Handlebars.java and there isn't a plan for adding them.

 ## Status
 ### Mustache Spec
  * Passes 123 of 127 tests from the [Mustache Spec](https://github.com/mustache/spec).